20centcroak/github-cheatsheet/cheatsheet.md

 ## Naming
 * *workspace* or *working copy* is the folder containing the .git folder and all the files that will be examined by git if not declared as ignored
 * *index* or *staging area* is where new files or modifications are added with the *add* command if we want them to be part of a new commit
-* repositories are the version control containing base files and their associated modifications, and the commit history as well.
+* *repositories* are the version control systems containing base files and their associated modifications, and the commit history as well.
 The local repo is updated thanks to the *commit*, or *fetch* commands.
 The remote repo is updated thanks to the *push* command
+* *hunk* is a part of a file
+* *branch tip* is the last commit of a branch

 ## Create a local repository
 Create an empty folder called *projectA*, and execute the following command in this folder: